 This is the last set of tutorial problems.
-The course exam is on Wednesday 7 May, 9-12 a.m.
-Remember to register for the exam via TOPI, and note that all your Regisassignments must be completed by the exam date - otherwise your exam paper will not be graded (really!).
-Please fill in and return also the computerised course feedback form available via the course's web page.
-If you submit the form by 11 May, you earn an extra exam point that counts towards increasing your grade in case you pass the course.
-(Further instructions available on the course's web page.)
+The course exam is on Friday 19 May, 3-6 p.m.
+Check the time and place still from the departmental exam schedule, remember to register for the exam via TOPI, and note that all your Regisassignments must be completed by the exam date - otherwise your exam paper will not be graded (really!).
+Please fill in also the computerised course feedback form; this earns you an extra exam point that counts towards increasing your grade in case you pass the course.
+(The questionnaire opens on 5 May and closes on 22 May.
+Further instructions available on the course's web page.)